MKLab-ITI/FIVR-200K/README.md

     }
     ```

-   * See [here](https://github.com/MKLab-ITI/FIVR-200K/blob/master/calculate_similarities.py) for an implementation for the generation of the JSON file
+   * An implementation for the generation of the JSON file can be found [here](https://github.com/MKLab-ITI/FIVR-200K/blob/1c0c093f29eea6c71f8f154408b2a371b74cb427/calculate_similarities.py#L79)

 2. Evaluation of the results
     * Run the following command to run the evaluation: